 For the second column, "Entities not Consolidated", institutions are permitted to separately report sponsored research, including hospital based medical research funding, that is granted to academic staff of the reporting institution, but conducted in entities that are not consolidated.
-Reporting of the sponsored research is permitted under the following four conditions:
+Reporting of the sponsored research is permitted if all the following four conditions are met:

-- the entity not consolidated must be an affiliated institution as established by an affiliation agreement with the reporting institution. - academic staff from the reporting institution lead the sponsored research project and conduct the research at the non-consolidated affiliated institution. - the financial data (income and expenditure) for the sponsored research are reported in the financial statements of the non-consolidated affiliated institution, and - the sponsored research would be reported in the Sponsored research fund had the research been conducted at the reporting institution, rather than at the affiliated institution.
+- the entity not consolidated must be an affiliated institution as established by an affiliation agreement with the reporting institution.
+The term affiliated institution refers to all federated, affiliated and associated entities (see Section III.C.6). - academic staff from the reporting institution lead the sponsored research project and conduct the research at the non-consolidated affiliated institution, - the financial data (income and expenditure) for the sponsored research are reported in the financial statements of the non-consolidated affiliated institution, and - the sponsored research would be reported in the Sponsored research fund had the research been conducted at the reporting institution, rather than at the affiliated institution.